tarantool/metrics/doc/monitoring/api_reference.rst

                                   It will be added automatically.
                                   If ``max_age_time`` and ``age_buckets_count`` are set,
                                   the observed value will be added to each bucket.
+                                  Note that both labels names and values in label_pairs are treated as strings.

     ..  method:: collect()